farao-community/farao-community.github.io/pages/docs/input-data/crac-cse.md

 - **EIC** : Identification
 - **AlwaysSelected** : FARAO does not use this tag, it only reads the selected tag one
 - **selected** : If selected is false, FARAO will not consider the margin on this branch in its optimization.
 Default value is true
-- **Imax{...} and Ilimit{...}** : Please refer respectively to the CriticalBranches and Monitored Elements sections at the end of this page
+- **Imax{...} and Ilimit{...}** : Please refer respectively to the [CriticalBranches](#CriticalBranch) and [Monitored Elements](#MonitoredElements) sections at the end of this page
 - **Vn** : It is the nominal voltage, but FARAO reads is directly in the network therefore it is useless to fill it
 - **minmargin** : FARAO does not interact with this tag
-- **Direction** : Has to be DIRECT, OPPOSITE or BIDIR. **If the Branch is defined in a BaseCaseBranch, a CriticalBranch or a MonitoredElement, this tag is mandatory.** Please refer to the CNECS/FlowCnecs section in the JSON CRAC Format page for more information on the behavior of FARAO according to the different direction values
+- **Direction** : Has to be DIRECT, OPPOSITE or BIDIR. **If the Branch is defined in a BaseCaseBranch, a CriticalBranch or a MonitoredElement, this tag is mandatory.** Please refer to this section [JSON CRAC Format](json#flow-cnecs) for more information on the behavior of FARAO according to the different direction values.
 - **Status** : Must be OPEN or CLOSE for a branch involved in a topological action.
 Default value is OPEN.
-See an example in the topological actions section of this page.
+See an example in the [topological actions](#NetworkActions) section of this page.
 - **Sensitivity** : FARAO does not interact with this tag
 - **PTDFListRef** : FARAO does not interact with this tag
 - **Remedial actions** : These remedial actions will be available with OnFlowConstraint usage rule for the branches they are associated to